Hauraki District Council

 THAT the report be received, and

-THAT the Ward Committee confirms the approach for the community meetings and meeting dates as 5 and 7 May 2014.
+THAT the Ward Committee confirms the approach and dates for the four community meetings.